Top 10 Open-World Racing Games That Remain Fun and Unique

 Driver: San Francisco needs to make a comeback!

 After the disastrous Driver 3 (2004), the Driver series struggled for a while.
-Yet, in 2011 it came back in a rather unique form.
-While the story in most open-world racing games is forgettable, here it dramatically assists the gameplay.
+Yet, in 2011, it came back in a rather unique form.
+While the story in most open-world racing games is forgettable, it dramatically assists the gameplay here.
 As the main character dreams in a coma, he can shift into another car on the fly!
 While the game isn't as crazy fast as Burnout, it still has arcade handling and boosting.
 Yet, the controls are very satisfying as every vehicle feels different.

 The shifting ability is brilliantly incorporated into story missions, and you can use it as much as you want to.
 The ability is also available in multiplayer, although in limited form.
 As for the city, it's vast and gorgeous, with some familiar landmarks.
-Unfortunately, this title isn't available in digital form anymore, so you need a physical copy to play it.
-While gamers petitioned for its comeback in some form, Ubisoft probably isn't keen on that because it would need to license close to 150 vehicles.
+Unfortunately, this title isn't available in digital form, so you need a physical copy to play it.
+While gamers petitioned for its comeback, Ubisoft probably isn't keen on that because it would need to license close to 150 vehicles.

 1. Forza Horizon 5 (2021)